sharvesh-s-5080/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 queue, and the current-level nodes are marked visited and popped from the queue.
 Illustration:
 Let us understand the working of the algorithm with the help of the following example.

 Step1: Initially queue and visited arrays are empty.
 <img width="681" height="286" alt="image" src="https://github.com/user-attachments/assets/5872b545-43d7-4b7a-8d53-fc3b06287d2d" />

-Queue and visited arrays are empty initially.

 <B>Step2: Push node 0 into queue and mark it visited. </b>
 <img width="657" height="282" alt="image" src="https://github.com/user-attachments/assets/2e7d7fea-e0a5-4dfe-a2fd-310ea99972cf" />

-Push node 0 into queue and mark it visited.

 <B> Step 3: Remove node 0 from the front of queue and visit the unvisited neighbours and push them into
 queue. </B>